kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

       update its own model, which allows for similar behaviour to the current upstream kube-proxy.

-- Provide additional reusable library elements for some proxy logic, such as conntrack cleaning, which might be called from different proxy implementations.
+- Provide additional reusable library elements for some shared backend logic, such as conntrack cleaning, which might be called from different proxy implementations.